YanchWare/fractal-samples/gcp/prometheus-ambassador-sample/README.md

-# Prometheus in AKS sample
+# Prometheus in GKE sample

 ## Introduction